InnocentZero/blog/content/blog/freelights.md

 <br>
 The doubts and fears, they all did fade

-As I delved into the secrets they displayed
+As I delved into secrets they displayed

 Each star a lesson, each night a chance